EdwardStepanian/LoadBalasner/README.md

--On the back end web servers, run the following commands to install NGINX:
+- On the back end web servers, run the following commands to install NGINX:
-`sudo apt-get install -y nginx` uname -n | sudo tee /usr/share/nginx/html/index.html -On the load balancer, run the follow commands:

 `sudo apt-get install -y nginx`

+uname -n | sudo tee /usr/share/nginx/html/index.html

+- On the load balancer, run the follow commands:

+`sudo apt-get install -y nginx`

 Use the following as the contents of /etc/nginx/sites-available/default: upstream web_backend {
-# Uncomment for the IP Hashing load balancing method:
+`# Uncomment for the IP Hashing load balancing method:
 # ip_hash;
 # Uncomment for the Least Connected load balancing method:
 # least_conn;